Kmart002/jamortBackend/Documentatio.md

 ## API FEATURES
 The Person API offers the following features:
-  Create a Person:
+  Create a User:

-          Create a new person record with a name.
+          Create a new user record with a name.

-Retrieve Persons:
+Retrieve Users Information:

-          Retrieve the record of the person stored in the database using their unique ID.
+          Retrieve the record of the user stored in the database using their unique ID.

-Update Person Information:
+Update a users Information:

-          Update a person's record by providing their unique ID.
+          Update a user's record by providing their unique ID.

-Delete Person:
+Delete a user:

-        Delete a person's record by specifying their unique ID.
+        Delete a user's record by specifying their unique ID.

 ## PREREQUISITES
 Before you start using the Person API, ensure you have the following: